Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Abstract

 \section{Abstract}

-Simulation of physical systems is essential in many scientific and engineering domains.
-Commonly used domain decomposition methods are unable to deliver high simulation rate or high utilization in network computing environments.
+Simulation of physical systems is essential across scientific and engineering domains.
+Commonly used domain decomposition methods are unable to simultaneously deliver both high simulation rate and high utilization in network computing environments.
 In particular, Exascale systems deliver only a small fraction their peak performance for these workloads.
 This paper introduces the novel \algorithmpropernoun{} algorithm, designed to overcome these limitations.
-We apply this method and show simulations running in excess of 1.6 million time steps per second and simulations achieving 84 PFLOP/s.
-Our implementation can achieve 90\% of peak performance in both single-node and clustered environments.
-We illustrate the method by applying the shallow-water equations to model a tsunami following an asteroid impact at 460m-resolution on a planetary scale running on a cluster of 64 Cerebras CS-3 systems.
+On a cluster of 64 Cerebras CS-3 systems, we use this method to demonstrate unprecedented cluster performance across a range of metrics: we show simulations running in excess of 1.6 million time steps per second; we also demonstrate perfect weak scaling at 88\% of peak performance.
+At this cluster scale, our implementation provides 112 PFLOP/s in a power-unconstrained environment, and 57 GFLOP/J in a power-limited environment.
+We illustrate the method by applying the shallow-water equations to model a tsunami following an asteroid impact at 460m-resolution on a planetary scale.\enlargethispage{15pt}

 \keywords{Cluster Computing, Time Integration, Stencil Computations, Finite Difference Methods, Shallow Water Equations}